IntersectMBO/plutus/notes/multi-currency/multi-currency.md

 The ledger rules are a set of conditions that need to hold for a transaction to be considered valid in a given ledger.
 The following rules are important for this proposal.
 In the current (single-currency) ledger we have:

-1. **(balanced)** The sum of the values of the `txInputs` field plus the `txForge` value must be equal to the sum of the values of the `txOutputs` field plus the `txFee` field.
+1. **(balanced)** The sum of the values of the `txInputs` field plus the `txMint` value must be equal to the sum of the values of the `txOutputs` field plus the `txFee` field.
-2. **(forging)** A transaction with a non-zero `txForge` field is only valid if the ledger is empty (that is, if it is the initial transaction).
-Note that the details of this rule depend on the minting policy of the ledger itself, as there may be other transactions that forge value.
+2. **(forging)** A transaction with a non-zero `txMint` field is only valid if the ledger is empty (that is, if it is the initial transaction).
+Note that the details of this rule depend on the minting policy of the ledger itself, as there may be other transactions that mint value.
 3. **(legitimacy)** Every transaction must prove that it is allowed to spend the inputs.
 To spend a `PayToPubKey` transaction output, the signature provided in `ConsumePublicKeyAddress` must match the public key.
 For a `PayToScript` transaction output, the hash of the `ConsumeScriptAddress` input's `Validator` must be equal to the output's `ScriptHash`, and evaluation of the `Validator` applied to the output's `DataValue`, the input's `RedeemerValue` and the `PendingTx` value of the spending transaction must finish successfully.
 4. **(no double spending)** Every transaction output may be spent at most once.
 That is, a `Tx` is only valid if none of the `TxOut` values referred to by its `txInputs` field has been spent by a transaction already in the ledger.